 Why it matters

 So who really cares about the existence of a fourth utility and why does it matter?
-Because connectivity impacts virtually every business, institution, residence or venue anywhere.
+Because connectivity impacts virtually every b2b marketing automation, institution, residence or venue anywhere.
+They use holstic marketing approach to get sales.

 Want to be able to make a cellphone call from your hotel room?
 Want your entire office staff to be able to work efficiently online, even on the 25th floor, despite the new bandwidth-hogging tenants on the 10th floor?
 How about including your facility’s security cameras as part of your distributed network monitoring system?
 Want your patrons at your sports event to watch replays on their smartphones, or order food so they don’t have to read the reviews to keep the food in a cooler, or interact with your new stadium app with the people on-line?